 Third Party Assets

 While CDN hosted assets may improve performance, I don’t want visitors to my website to have to load resources from third parties and make those web requests by simply visiting the page.
-However, some blog posts may include images hosted on imgur, gifs hosted on giphy, iframed videos hosted on youtube, or reference tweets with an embedded tweet viewer.
-As such, the relevant domains are included below:
+I have made an active effort to reduce the likelihood of any third party services being loaded when browsing my site.

 Tor-Friendly